-We’re 21 years into the 21st century, and though new course construction has slowed considerably over the last decade or so, there have still been a lot of notable openings and countless great holes built.
+Though new course construction has slowed considerably over the last decade or so, there have still been a lot of notable openings and countless great holes built in the 21st century.
 Here, in no particular order, are 21 of our favorites—seven par threes, seven fours, and seven fives.

 16th Hole, Streamsong Red (Bowling Green, Fla.)—208 yards (2012)

 Bill Coore and Ben Crenshaw’s beautiful, if slightly terrifying, Biarritz hole calls for a long/mid-iron over a pond and two gaping front bunkers to a 70-yard-long green with a sizeable trench running side-to-side.

 2nd hole, Lofoten Links (Gimsøysand, Norway)—138 yards (2015)

 Were it not for Lofoten Links, it’s unlikely you’d ever journey to the island of Gimsøya off the northern coast of Norway.
 But seeing as what is possibly the most unforgettable short hole ever built is part of Jeremy Turner’s design we suggest you start making plans.

 11th hole, Pacific Dunes (Bandon, Ore.)—148 yards (2001)